COLOSTRUM MANAGEMENT

 Storage and handling of colostrum:

 Colostrum collection: The cow’s udder should be clean and dry at colostrum collection to minimize contamination with disease-causing bacteria.
 Colostrum & milk are wonderful culture media for bacterial growth.
-Refrigerating colostrum is not recommended due to the potential for bacterial growth.
+Colostrum can be refrigerated with these precautions: 1) Use only VERY CLEAN colostrum, 2) Use the freshest colostrum first, 3) Refrigerate for 24 hours maximum.
+Refrigerating colostrum is risky due to the potential for bacterial growth.
 Often Salmonella outbreaks have been traced to poorly stored colostrum.
-Freezing is a better option.
-By using a colostrometer, the best colostrum can be saved and frozen in either nipple bottles or zip-type plastic bags for later use.
+Freezing is a better option for many farms.
+By using a colostrometer or Brix refractometer, the best colostrum can be saved and frozen in either nipple bottles or zip-type plastic bags for later use.
 Double bagging is helpful to prevent leakage if one bag breaks.
 Frozen colostrum can be thawed in lukewarm (not hot) water.
 Microwaving is not recommended because it is very easy to denature the antibodies.

 If control programs for Mycoplasma, bovine leukemia virus, or Johnes are being implemented, then colostrum may be pasteurized using low-temperature long time (batch) pasteurizers.
 This reduces antibody content by up to 40%.
 It may be simpler to feed colostrum from cows that are tested negative for the above diseases.